planning 17 min read

-Best Summer Camps in the Bay Area 2026: The Complete Parent's Guide
+Best Summer Camps in the Bay Area 2026: Full Guide

 Bay Area parents know the feeling: school ends in late May, and suddenly you have 10 to 12 weeks of summer to fill for one, two, or three kids with different ages, different interests, and a budget that only stretches so far.
 Summer camps bay area 2026 registration is already underway — many programs opened in January, and popular weeks at top-rated camps are filling right now.